Growing Tomatoes

 Indeterminate tomatoes grow on long vines and need staking.
 They keep producing tomatoes until cold or frost stops them.
 Most heirloom varieties—grown for their flavour, are indeterminate.

-With indeterminate tomatoes, most laterals (side shoots) that grow off the main stem and leader branches should be pinched out, as plants will not produce large abundant fruit if they are allowed to grow multiple shoots here there and everywhere.
+With indeterminate tomatoes, any laterals (side shoots) that grow off the main stem and leader branches should be pinched out, as plants will not produce large abundant fruit if they are allowed to grow multiple shoots here there and everywhere.

 Carefully choose tomato varieties to suit your climate.
 Some famous cold climate tomatoes are 'Oregon Spring.' and 'Siberian Red.'
 And for warmer and more humid climates, it's best to check what others are growing locally.